krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/doc/doc.md

 ngoy has a built in CLI with which you can
 - render templates and expressions from the command line
-- quickly generate source code artifacts for new components, pipes etc.
+- quickly generate source code artifacts for new projects, components, pipes etc.

 The CLI main class is `ngoy.Ngoy`.
 When you started with [ngoy-starter-web](https://github.com/krizzdewizz/ngoy-starter-web), the ngoy binaries and a shell script `ngoy` are ready to use: